Frank Sutton: Early life

 Born in Clarksville, Tennessee, Sutton developed an interest in acting, playing his first role at age nine and also starring in the drama club at East Nashville High School, where he graduated in 1941.
 He later said, "The first time I walked out on a stage, I had a warm feeling.
 I knew then I wanted to be an actor."

 After high school, Sutton returned to Clarksville to become a radio announcer.
-During World War II he volunteered for service in the Marine Corps, but he was medically rejected due to his color blindness.
+During World War II, he volunteered for service in the U.S. Marine Corps, but he was medically rejected due to his color blindness.
 He then enlisted in the U.S. Army and served in the South Pacific, taking part in 14 assault landings.
-Sutton was a sergeant who served from 1943 to 1946 in the 293rd Joint Assault Signal Company.
-He was awarded the Bronze Star and Purple Heart.
+Sutton was a sergeant who served from 1943 to 1946 in the 6th Infantry Division's 293rd Joint Assault Signal Company.